whitneyburton/portfolios/students/1507/regis-boudinot/20151002-regis-boudinot-m2.markdown

 ### Playing a Part

+* During intermission week I helped the incoming cohort setup their machines and gave an hour long talk about what to expect and how to prepare.
+* After Intermission setup I took part of the happy hour and got to learn a good amount about the incoming cohort.
+Since their integration to Turing I have seen them grow and have been impressed by their ability to tackle new and interesting projects.
 * I actively went out of my way to help Module 1 students to not only give back my knowledge but to also keep up to date on my Ruby.
 I was impressed by how strong their cohort was and I was always told that I was an appreciated